Isak Andic

-Isak Andic Ermay (İsak Andiç; 1 October 1953 – 14 December 2024) was a Turkish-Catalan businessman.
-In 1984, he and his brother Nahman founded clothing retailer Mango.
-As Mango's largest shareholder, Andic was worth an estimated US$4.5 billion at the time of his death, making him the richest person in Catalonia and one of the richest in Spain.
-Also as a Turkish citizen, he was the second richest person in Turkey after Murat Ülker.
+İsak Andiç Ermay (1 October 1953 – 14 December 2024) was a Turkish-Spanish businessman, co-founder of clothing retailer Mango.
+As Mango's largest shareholder, Andiç was worth an estimated US$4.5 billion at the time of his death, making him the richest person in Catalonia and one of the richest in Spain.
+Andiç was also the second richest person in Turkey after Murat Ülker.

 Early life

 Andic was born to a Sephardic Jewish family in Istanbul, Turkey, on 1 October 1953.

 Career

 Initial business

 Andic's family emigrated from Turkey to Barcelona, Spain in 1969 where he and his brother Nahman began selling hand-embroidered "made-in-Turkey" T-shirts and clogs.
 They opened shops in Barcelona and Madrid, first selling their own brand (Isak Jeans) and then stocking other brands.

 He continued selling to stores across Madrid, Barcelona, and other Spanish cities before opening his first retail space at Barcelona's Balmes market in 1973.
 Between 1973 and 1984, he launched several multi-brand wholesale stores in Barcelona under the name Izak.